National Skills University Islamabad

-National Skills University Islamabad (قومی جامعہ برائے ہنرمندی; commonly referred to as NSU), is a degree awarding institution upgraded from a TVET institution formerly known as National Institute of Science and Technical Education.
-NSU is a non-profit, public sector university established by Federal Government of Pakistan under the National Skills University Islamabad Act, 2017.
+National Skills University Islamabad (قومی جامعہ برائے ہنرمندی; commonly referred to as NSU Islamabad), is a degree awarding institution upgraded from a TVET institution formerly known as National Institute of Science and Technical Education.
+NSU Islamabad is a public sector university established by Federal Government of Pakistan under the National Skills University Islamabad Act, 2018.

-NSU is recognized by HEC and is accredited by National Technology Council.
-Internationally, NSU is also a part of UNESCO/UNEVOC network member.
+NSU Islamabad is recognized by HEC and is accredited by National Technology Council, National Computing Education Accreditation Council.
+Internationally, NSU Islamabad is also a part of UNESCO-UNEVOC network member, United Nations Academic Impact and accredited by City & Guilds, UK.

 History

 In 1985 and 1989, the Federal Government of Pakistan established the National Technical Teachers' Training College (NTTTC) and Institute for Promotion of Science Education and Training (IPSET) respectively.
 In 1997, both were merged and renamed as the National Institute of Science and Technical Education (NISTE) and declared it under the office of the then Ministry of Education.

-In 2010, after the 18th amendment in the Constitution, NISTE was upgraded into Degree Awarding Institute (DAI) to offer various undergraduate and graduate-level engineering technologies programs.
+In 2010, after the 18th amendment to the Constitution, NISTE was upgraded into Degree Awarding Institute (DAI) to offer various undergraduate and graduate-level engineering technologies programs.

 The Parliament of Pakistan approved the Act to upgrade NISTE into National Skills University, Islamabad on March 7, 2018.
 The President of Pakistan approved NSU Charter on March 12, 2018.

+Campuses

+Sarmad Tanveer Campus Muridke

+The National Skills University Islamabad, Sarmad Tanveer Campus, was established in Muridke, Sheikhupura District, after obtaining a provisional NOC from the Higher Education Commission.
+The senate of National Skills University (NSU) Islamabad, in its 5th meeting, approved the Sarmad Tanveer Campus (STC) Muridke.
+The classes were inaugurated on January 9, 2023, by the then Honorable Ministry of Federal Education and Professional Training.

+A sub-campus on 12-acre of land near Khawaja Rice Mills on Narowal Road, Muridke is under construction.
+The boundary wall has been successfully completed in phase 1, and a tender has been awarded for the purpose-built academic and administrative blocks.
+The new campus will provide a larger and more spacious learning environment with additional classrooms, labs, workshops, and other facilities.
+Meanwhile, to commence its educational activities, the university has rented a 5,500-square-foot building.

+The National Skills University Islamabad (Sarmad Tanveer Campus) Muridke plans to expand its educational activities and facilities in the future by offering degree programs, diplomas, and short courses in various technical fields.
+The university also aims to collaborate with national and international organizations to provide the best learning opportunities to its students.
+The NSU (STC) Muridke has also been allocated a spacious area by the Government of Punjab, with an approximately 7,000-square-foot building for launching Bachelor Degree programs in Computer Science and Medical Laboratory Technology, with admissions planned to start in Fall 2024.

+The National Skills University Islamabad (Sarmad Tanveer Campus) Muridke initially started by offering short courses aimed at training students in technical skills that are in high demand in the job market.
+The duration of each course is 3-6 months.